Azure/azure-quickstart-templates/301-apim-internal-with-waf-v2-and-ssl/README.md

 ## How to deploy it?
 ### Prerequisites

-* A DNS Zone in another resource group.
+* A DNS Zone.
 In `azuredeploy.parameters.json`, you have to define `dns_zone` and `dns_resource_group` with DNS Zone information

 * A Keyvault with a wildcard certificate for the DNS zone.
+To create the wilcard certificate associated to the DNS zone, please follow [this tutorial](https://docs.microsoft.com/en-us/azure/app-service/configure-ssl-certificate#import-an-app-service-certificate).

 Inside KeyVault, there are 2 configurations to do:
 - Allow `Azure Resource Manager for template deployment`